 When will I receive my schedule?

-You will receive your schedule the day of your Virtual SOAR session, and will be provided an opportunity to ask questions about your schedule and advising during the session as well.
+You will receive your schedule on or before your SOAR session depending on when you submit your Advising & Scheduling Preference form (in Folio).
+You will find a link to this form inside the Pre-Advisement course in Folio.
+You will be provided an opportunity to ask questions about your schedule and advising during the session as well.

 When will I receive my RAN (Registration Access Number)?

-- Freshmen: You will not receive your RAN until after Add/Drop (first four days of the semester) when you have the option to withdraw.
-You will have to contact your advisor to get your RAN.
+- Freshmen: You will receive your RAN with your schedule, but you will not be able to use it until the Friday before classes start.
 The main reason for this is to help students stay on track to progress within their chosen major.
 Too often students remove a course without speaking to an academic advisor and this can negatively impact progress toward graduation.
 Think of this as an extra safety net!

-- Transfer and Non-Traditional Students: You will receive your RAN after you communicate with your academic advisor, and they create a schedule based on your needs to progress within your chosen major.
+- Transfer and Adult Learners: You will receive your RAN after your advisor has registered you for your first semester of classes.
 You will have the ability to move around courses, however, we do recommend you ask your academic advisor to check over your schedule if you do make any changes!

 Can I make changes to my schedule?

 The courses on your schedule were chosen for you based on required courses, progression in your selected major, preferences, and incoming course credit.
 Additionally, there are some programs with limited options for courses that students need to progress.
 Academic advisors are trying their best to create block schedules that will allow ample time to study and/or work.
 We cannot make changes for students who are wanting a different professor or time of day.
 If you have concerns about the amount of hours you are taking, accessibility needs, or online vs. on-campus, please express these to your academic advisor.
 They will make accommodations when possible.
-Please consider watching the videos at the top of this page and asking questions during the advisement portion of Virtual SOAR.
+Consider asking questions during Advising & Scheduling 101 session at SOAR.